 If not, what are their interests?
 Which theme will appeal to them and lure them in?
 Cats, fantasy, history, detective, pirate, or intellectual property, such as Marvel?
 Visually appealing games have a much higher chance of sparking interest.

 Are they the kind of bunch that could benefit from a good cooperative experience?
 These are a lot easier to learn and get into since you can help each other out, but there’s a chance of quarterbacking (telling others what to do).
 The competitive games tend to be a bit more difficult and some players might be put off by losing.

 On the other hand, if your family is more easy-going and party-prone (especially if alcohol will be involved), a party board game might be for them.
 These are usually very light and focus on social deduction and role-playing.
 With the right kind of people, they can be immense fun!

 Carefully select a title

-Know every rule by heart so that you can answer all disputes and misunderstandings verbally and without interrupting the flow of the game.
+Know every rule by heart so that you can answer all disputes and misunderstandings verbally (without checking the rulebook) and without interrupting the flow of the game.

 You can find suitable games on these lists:

 - Top 10 Christmas Board Games

 - 13 Best Party Board Games For Adults